arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-assertions.md

     }
 ```

 It's quite easy to see that this is much more readable now.
 We also removed logic from the test code, which can be prone to errors.

 ### Truth

 Finally, let's check out Truth.
 Truth is very similar to AssertJ.
-The biggest difference is that Truth tries to provide a simpler API, while AssertJ has a more comprehensive set of assertions.
+The most significant difference is that Truth tries to provide a more straightforward API, while AssertJ has a more comprehensive set of assertions.

 Let's take a look at our third example.
-We would like to verify that a list has exact items in order.
+We want to verify that a list is sorted and has exact items in it
 This is how it would look like using Truth:

 ```java
     @Test